basler/pylon-ros-camera/README.rst

 - **gige/inter_pkg_delay**
   The inter-package delay in ticks.
 Only used for GigE cameras.
 To prevent lost frames it should be greater 0.
 For most of GigE-Cameras, a value of 1000 is reasonable.
 For GigE-Cameras used on a RaspberryPI this value should be set to 11772.

 ******
 **Usage**
 ******

-The Pylon Camera Node can be started over the launch file which includes a config file with desired Parameter as frame rate or exposure time
+The pylon_camera_node can be started over the launch file which includes a config file with desired parameters as frame rate or exposure time

 ``roslaunch pylon_camera pylon_camera_node.launch``     or     ``rosrun pylon_camera pylon_camera_node``